How do you feel when you hear the word WORK? What comes up for you?

 The National Institute for Occupational Safety and Health has linked work -related stress to impaired immune systems, back pain, stomach ulcers and cancer so work stress really is something that we could stand to dedicate a little time to.

 There are a few challenges that are particular to worked-related stress: one is that we don’t always feel we have a choice as to whether we work or not,and that perceived lack of choice can set us up to be stress magnets.
 Another challenge is a cultural one: for some of us stress is an indication that we are working hard- we expect and accept feeling stressed and if we don’t we feel stressed we think we aren’t working hard enough.
 This may sound crazy to some of you (and I kinda hope it does) but for me, 5 years ago, I didn’t feel like I’d given my all unless I left work way into the evening feeling like I’d gone 10 rounds with Tyson.
 I prided myself on how hard I worked- the reality was that far too large a part of my self-esteem was attached to my job and very little of me was left when I finished work.

 As with all things, we can aim for balance but when our stress hormones are raging, balance can be extremely elusive.
 One of the best places to start is with how we are feeling: when we work with our thoughts and our feelings we can begin to change our situation to one that works well for us.

 When you are at work how you would best describe yourself?

 If you’ve only ticked off the positive states that’s great, keep it up J

-If you’ve ticked off some or all of the less resourceful states why don’t you check out the link to my video below.
+If you’ve ticked off some or all of the less resourceful states why don’t you check out the link to my video.
 This video focuses on calming our stress responses to work and getting back to the version of us that can handle change and challenge.
 In reality none of us can perform at our best when we are stressed so why wouldn’t we do something about it?.